-Moods and emotions: Mood shifts may include anxiety, suspiciousness, sadness, depression, frustration, anger, hostility, apathy and agitation Sense of loss or insecurity Try to identify, acknowledge, and address underlying emotions being expressed, which may be missed if the focus remains solely on the person's words Use strategies and maintain activities that support the individual's independence and that focus on what they can still do Encourage a healthy lifestyle including physical activity, healthy eating, and familiar and meaningful activities Avoid disagreeing, arguing or trying to convince the individual that what they believe is untrue or inaccurate Reassure and comfort the person Try reminiscing as a helpful strategy using photo albums or videos Play the person's favourite music Behaviours: Apprehensiveness, withdrawal or passiveness Restlessness (pacing, wandering) Repetitive questioning or actions Delusions (believing things that aren't true) Hallucinations (hearing, seeing, smelling, or tasting things that aren't there) Uninhibited behaviour (from overtly sexual behaviour to aggression) Remember that all behaviour is a form of communication - try to determine what the person is trying to express e.g. fear, discomfort, frustration Watch for behaviour changes that may result from physical illness such as a urinary tract infection or the flu Consider whether the behaviour is mostly annoying or actually dangerous or anxiety causing Identify and avoid situations that trigger upsetting reactions (Is the behaviour triggered by noise, too many people, too many expectations?
+Moods and emotions: Mood shifts may include anxiety, suspiciousness, sadness, depression, frustration, anger, hostility, apathy and agitation Sense of loss or insecurity Try to identify, acknowledge, and address underlying emotions being expressed, which may be missed if the focus remains solely on the person's words Use strategies and maintain activities that support the individual's independence and that focus on what they can still do Encourage a healthy lifestyle including physical activity, healthy eating, and familiar and meaningful activities Avoid disagreeing, arguing or trying to convince the individual that what they believe is untrue or inaccurate - Reassure and comfort the person Try reminiscing as a helpful strategy using photo albums or videos - Play the person's favourite music Behaviour changes: Apprehensiveness, withdrawal or passiveness Restlessness (pacing) Repetitive questioning or actions Delusions (believing things that aren't true) Hallucinations (hearing, seeing, smelling or tasting things that aren't there) A change in behaviour that is not considered normal for the person Remember that all behaviour is a form of communication; try to determine what the person is trying to express, e.g. fear, discomfort, frustration Watch for behaviour changes that may result from physical illness such as a urinary tract infection or the flu Consider whether the behaviour is mostly annoying or actually dangerous or causing anxiet Identify and avoid situations that trigger upsetting reactions (Is the behaviour caused by noise, too many people, too many expectations?
 Is the person hungry or in pain?)
-Offer the person two choices, with a yes or no answer possible Try gentle persuasion Remain calm, reassure and distract to a more pleasant topic or location; during a family gathering, find time and a quiet space for one-onone visits with various family members If not done already, register the person with the MedicAlert[®] Safely Home[®] program
+Offer the person two choices, with a yes or no answer possible - Try gentle persuasion Remain calm, reassure and distract to a more pleasant topic or location; during a family gathering, find time and a quiet space for one- on-one visits with various family members Register the person with the MedicAlert[®] Safely Home[®] program

-Physical abilities: - Know the person's preferred tastes and past - Assistance required for activities routines of daily living including dressing, eating, bathing, using the toilet Keep things simple: clothes that are easy to put on, simple hairstyles, etc. - Changes in sleep/wake patterns Adjust scheduled activities to times best suited to the person Changes in appetite the person - Spatial problems that can affect movement and co-ordination Adapt activities to accommodate lost abilities and make the most of remaining ones Identify and adapt any potential hazards in the home, for example, rugs that could be tripped on.
-Grab bars in the tub or shower can help.
-Consult an occupational therapist for advice on routines, activities and adapting the home to make it as safe and accommodating as possible - Seek home care support
+Changes in appetite Spatial problems that can affect movement and co-ordination Identify and adapt any potential hazard home, for example, rugs that could be on; grab bars in the tub or shower can Consult an occupational therapist for a routines, activities and adapting the home Adapt activities to accommodate lost abilities and make the most of remaining ones Identify and adapt any potential hazards in the home, for example, rugs that could be tripped on; grab bars in the tub or shower can help Consult an occupational therapist for advice on routines, activities and adapting the home to make it as safe and accommodating as possible -- --

-Pay attention to other issues of daily health (e.g. regular medications, dental needs, foot care, etc.) Although the middle stage requires some additional and different strategies than for the earlier stage, some of the same strategies will still apply.
-See "Suggestions for the early stage-for your family or close friends" in the Early Stage sheet.
+Pay attention to other issues of daily health (e.g. regular medications, dental needs, foot care, etc.).
+Although the middle stage requires some additional and different strategies than for the earlier stage, some of the same strategies will still apply.
+See "Suggestions for caregivers" in the Early Stage sheet.

-More suggestions for families - taking care of yourself and planning for the future
+More suggestions for caregivers - take care of yourself and plan for the future

-Despite your best efforts, providing care will become more difficult as the disease progresses, and the person you are caring for becomes more dependent on you.
-This is a time when many family members need increased support for themselves.
-The following tips are to help family members take care of themselves and plan for the future.
+Despite your best efforts, providing care will become more difficult as the person you are caring for becomes more dependent on you.
+This is a time when many caregivers need increased support for themselves.
+The following tips are to help caregivers take care of themselves and plan for the future.